 Being Sick Shouldn’t be a Privilege

-I think we can do way better than this in the richest country in the world.
-Being sick shouldn’t be a privilege, it’s something that every single person on the planet goes through.
+We can do way better than this in the wealthiest country in the world.
+Being sick shouldn’t be a privilege.
+It’s something that every single person on the planet goes through.